 Encouraging critical skills training in your employees

-When compared with the technical skills often listed on job descriptions, boasted on resumes, and sought after in most professional settings, critical skills can mistakenly appear as the lesser opponent.
+When compared with the technical skills often listed on job descriptions, boasted on resumes, and sought after in most professional settings, critical skills training and proficiency can mistakenly appear as the lesser opponent.
 Consider a boxing match: technical skills are a clear threat – bulkier in mass, clearly trained, and finely honed for the match.
 Its opponent, the "softer" critical skills, are smaller in size and self-taught – the apparent underdog.

 The match begins, however, and soft skills take the win.
 The unconventional strategies, nimbleness, and speed of the scrappier opponent are a surprise, and before long, the champion is clear.

 Moral of the story?
 Hard skills are incomplete without soft skills, and because there has been an underinvestment in these skills, the misconception they could not be taught lingered for decades.
 Now, many organizations are playing catch up.

 As businesses continue to evolve at pace, the term "critical skills" becomes even more popular in the learning and development space, and identifying the optimal type of training program and subsequently encouraging employees to participate is a challenge in and of itself.
 It is imperative to understand the differentiation between technical skills that can ensure an employee's capabilities match a job description and the critical skills an employee should have to ensure their function within an organizational structure is solid and supportive.